Home » Home Design / Interiors » Ideas By Room » Living Rooms » Home Theater Design Ideas You’ll Want to Copy

 Choose the Room for Your Home Theater Design

 You may already have the location for your home theater picked out.
-If you don’t, here are some factors to consider when choosing your home theater design.

 The Shape of the Room

 A square room may be what comes to mind when considering your options.
-After all, it would have the best visibility, right?

 Well, a square-shaped room may have good visibility and feel cozy, but the (serious) con to using a square room is that the acoustics aren’t quite right.
-If you have the ability, opt for using a rectangular-shaped room to avoid harmonic distortions.

 Factor in Windows

-Movie theaters don’t have windows – that’s because windows can be a serious impediment to your optimal viewing pleasure.
 For two reasons: One, they allow light in that can reflect off your screen.
 Two, the glass is a hard surface that reflects sound and causes auditory distortions.

 Consider Your Walls

-The good news is that normal residential drywall works just fine for home theaters.
 However, if your home theater design includes being in an unfinished basement, consider installing studs and drywall because concrete walls won’t cut it.

-You could also consider using sound-absorbing acoustic wall panels which are specifically designed to prevent echoes by modulating both low and high frequencies in home theaters.
+You could also consider using sound-absorbing acoustic wall panels, which are specifically designed to prevent echoes by modulating both low and high frequencies in home theaters.

 Flooring

 Wall-to-wall carpet with a cushy pad not only absorbs sound, but it also creates just the right type of cozy atmosphere for getting comfortable and enjoying a good movie.
-Plus, with plush carpeting, you’ll have the added benefit of the kids being able to sprawl out on the floor as they watch.

 Paint Colors

-Typically light colors reflect light which can be distracting when watching something bright on the screen.
-Opt for dark colors on your walls.
+Consider using paint color guides to opt for dark colors on your walls.
 If you can’t tolerate having a room with super dark paint, at least design the room with the ability to get dark (no windows or blackouts over your windows, etc) when you want to watch your movie.

 Simple Home Theater Ideas

-Home theater design costs can vary from being affordable to very expensive.
 Here are 7 examples of design elements to consider when choosing your home theater room layout.

 Retreat with Stadium Seating

-Forget what’s going on around the world in a home theater room that seems to come straight out of a movie theater.
 Complete with stadium seating and a “starlit” sky, this Tuscan-themed home theater room’s design is cozy while still providing an optimum viewing experience.

 classic and romantic home theater design